The flesh made word

 In this sermon Mother Mother tenderly invites mothers who are unsure of where and how they enter when sitting with early transitioning birth journeys.
 She speaks especially to those who are arriving to this discovery after a long time since their protostar birthing journeys, and also to those who were not deeply and lovingly supported when their starseeds returned to the light before they could be born into their human story.
 She reminds us: time is all we have, we have all the time we need.

-Join the Library as a Galaxy member to access Before the Revival: On Honoring the Death So That We Can Discover New Life.
+Join the Library to access Before the Revival: On Honoring the Death So That We Can Discover New Life.

 Tracing Sermonic origins